Arthritic Pains Wearing You Down? Try Physical Therapy

 A common treatment for arthritis is medication, usually for pain manageability.
 Your physician may prescribe NSAID pain relievers, corticosteroids, antirheumatic drugs, or antibiotics for your arthritis treatment.
 Medication is easy – you pop it in your mouth, chase it with water, and your pain subsides shortly afterward.

-If you believe you may be experiencing arthritic pain, and you’re looking for relief without the harmful risk of drugs, call our office today.
+If you believe you may be experiencing arthritic pain, and you’re looking for relief without the harmful risk of drugs, call Orthopaedic Physical Therapy office today.
 We’ll set you up with a physical therapist who can help you kick the meds and reduce your arthritis symptoms!

 Understanding the different types of arthritis:

-- Osteoarthritis.
 This is the most common type of arthritis.
-It is caused by a reduction in joint cartilage through the “wear and tear” one experiences with age.
+It is caused by a reduction in joint cartilage through the “wear and tears” one experiences with age.
 This process of wearing down cartilage causes bones to rub together, which leads to pain and swelling.
 Physical therapy can often help to reduce osteoarthritis pain without medication, especially if it is diagnosed as mild-to-moderate.

 Get started on your treatment plan today: